dudash/openshift-workshops/www-default/workshop-lab-replicationrecovery.md

 $ oc get pods -w
 {% endhighlight %}

-The container died multiple times so quickly that Open Shift is going to put the pod in a CrashBackOff state.
+If a container dies multiple times quickly, Open Shift is going to put the pod in a CrashBackOff state.
 This ensures the system doesn't waste resources trying to restart containers that are continuously crashing.

       </div>
     </div>